 There is often a shame in admitting fault, but as we can see from this Olympian, the issues in our community exist because we’re human.
 We can systemically fix them because as Jews, it’s our job to repair.
 The only shame we should feel is if we fail to live up to our Jewish values.

-And with that, we’d love to show you our new Tikun branch logo.
-Our tagline is “Broken Can Be Fixed.”
+And with that, we’d love to share our new Tikun branch tagline.
+It’s “Broken Can Be Fixed.”
 It comes from the Rebbe Nachman teaching: “If you believe it’s possible to break, believe it’s possible to fix.”
 We’re asking for your help to fix.
 August is Change Makers month.
 This means that you can change lives by changing perceptions by becoming a monthly donor at any level and allowing us continue to make impacts in our community which will last for generations.
 Partner with us today.